openai/swarm/README.md

 # Swarm (experimental)

-An ergonomic, lightweight multi-assistant orchestration framework.
+An ergonomic, lightweight multi-agent orchestration framework.

 > [!WARNING]
-> Swarm is currently an experimental framework intended to explore ergonomic interfaces for multi-assistant systems.
+> Swarm is currently an experimental framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.

 ## Install